tommyettinger/anim8-gdx/README.md

       distributes extra error well, but always adds some error to an image.
     - The dithering algorithm is really just adding or subtracting a relatively small amount of error from each pixel, before finding the closest color to that pixel's value with error.
+    - This adjusts each channel of a pixel by a differently-translated version of the same pattern.
+This makes it able to produce some color combinations via dithering that dithers like GRADIENT_NOISE, which affect all channels with the same error, can't produce with small palettes.
     - This is much like GRADIENT_NOISE, but milder, or BLUE_NOISE, but stronger.
-    - This changed somewhat in version 0.3.11 .
+    - This changed somewhat in version 0.3.11 and 0.3.13.
   - WOVEN
     - This is an error-diffusion dither, like NEUE or SCATTER, but instead of using blue noise patterns to add error to the image, this uses the finer-grained "fuzzy" pattern from ROBERTS.